The Surprising Things That Make You Sexier, According to Science

 So we know women find funny men more attractive, but according to a University of British Columbia study, they find “happy guys significantly less sexually attractive than swaggering or brooding men.”
 Apparently female participants rated images of smiling, happy men the least attractive and preferred those who looked “proud and powerful, or moody and ashamed.”
 Well, this certainly helps explains the universal allure of the “bad boy” and why women are drawn to the swooning James Deans and Edward Cullens of the world.
 But before you go and update your Tinder profile, it’s important to remember that this study is based on “first-impressions of sexual attraction to images of the opposite sex,” says Alec Beall, a UBC psychology graduate student and study co-author.
 “We were not asking participants if they thought these targets would make a good boyfriend or wife—we wanted their gut reactions on carnal, sexual attraction.”

 Have you ever thought about telling your crush how you feel?
 It’s probably one of the hardest things to do, but if the person don’t know you’re interested, how will you ever get together?
 Well, it might be time to summon up the courage.
-Dr. Aron told Nicholas Boothman wrote in How to Make Someone Fall in Love With You in 90 Minutes or Less, “The subjects’ expectation that the other person was going to like them had a huge effect.
+As told to Nicholas Boothman and written in his How to Make Someone Fall in Love With You in 90 Minutes or Less, “The subjects’ expectation that the other person was going to like them had a huge effect.
 If you ask people about their experience of falling in love, over 90% will say that a major factor was discovering that the other person liked them.”
 So playing hard to get isn’t the way to play at all.

 First dates are nerve-racking and, for the most part, fairly awkward for both parties.
 However, there is a way to make it a smoother experience and spark engaging conversation.
 According to Sam Gosling, author of Snoop, “Emotional, personal information exchange during first date conversation promotes powerful feelings of connection.”
 So share some of your secrets next time: You might just find yourself bonding beyond the dinner table.